-There are two parts to the head plate, the blade and the cuff.
+The head plate is made up of the blade and the cuff.
 The blade is the part that rests on the respondent's head while the measurement is taken and the cuff is the part of the head plate that slips over the measurement rods and slides up and down the rods.
 The whole unit is made of plastic and will snap if subjected to excessive pressure.
-Grasp the head plate by the cuff whenever you are moving the headplate up or down the rods, this will prevent any unnecessary pressure being applied to the blade which may cause it to break.
+Grasp the head plate by the cuff whenever you are moving the head plate up or down the rods, this will prevent any unnecessary pressure being applied to the blade which may cause it to break.

-4.3.2 Assembling the stadiometer
+3.3.2 Assembling the stadiometer